open-telemetry/opentelemetry-operator/docs/api.md

-PrometheusCR defines the configuration for Prometheus custom resource retrieval.
+PrometheusCR defines the configuration for the retrieval of PrometheusOperator CRDs ( servicemonitor.monitoring.coreos.com/v1 and podmonitor.monitoring.coreos.com/v1 )  retrieval.

 <table>
     <thead>